ZhengjcVP/MusicScoreScanHelper/README.md

 - Version 1.2 is ambiguous and therefore skipped.
 - Added a strong enhance feature to partially restore blurry scans.
 - Added a new program ```RemoveFingeringMain.py``` to allow users manually remove fingering.
 - Also 2 abandoned files of testing new functionality.
-They are uploaded for backup purpose, and are not recomended to use.
+They are uploaded for backup purpose, and are not recommended to use.
 ### v1.1 alpha
 - Significantly improve the efficiency of rotation and despeckle.
 Now there's no need to worry about disabling despeckle for runtime.
 - Special thanks to Flrrr https://github.com/Flrrr?tab=repositories for implementing most part of the new despeckle function.